how to run a DCMA 14 point check

 Years later, the DCMA’s 14-point Schedule Assessment has become a guideline that is widely used and has been incorporated into many software tools such as Deltek Acumen Fuse and Primavera P6 EPPM.

-Well, essentially it’s evaluating whether a schedule is well-built – whether it adheres to a set of best practices considered important to the success and manageability of a project.
-These best practices are broken down into a list of 14 checks
+Well, it’s evaluating whether a schedule is well-built – whether it adheres to a set of best practices considered important to the success and manageability of a project.
+These best practices are broken down into a list of 14 points:

 1) Checking the Logic

-Are is the logic complete?
-Are there missing links.
+This point assesses whether all tasks are logically connected with appropriate predecessors and successors.
+Proper logic ensures that the schedule flows correctly and that tasks are sequenced in a way that reflects the project’s actual workflow.
 We all know that a schedule is a network, and if that network is not complete because of missing logic, an accurate Critical Path is not possible.

 2) Looking for Leads